eMyths and eRealities

 There are companies out there that will promise to do everything for you for free and get your eBook onto every type of Reader from a single file you send them.
 Yes, but what will you get out the other end?

-eBook Packagers like that may be well-intentioned, but none of them are charities.
+eBook packagers like that may be well-intentioned, but none of them are charities.
 They depend on pushing large volumes of content through their system and getting it out there with a minimum of fuss.
-They may well have a 'muncher' that accepts any file type under the sun and then spits it out in multiple formats.
-But what it will look like at the other end is anyone's guess.
+They may well have a ‘muncher’ that accepts any file type under the sun and then spits it out in multiple formats.
+But what it will look like at the other end may not be much better than what the dog spat out.

-If you read the small print, or ask the right questions, you'll find out that the formats they produce through this automated process will work on most but not all Readers, and certain types of content may not work at all, e.g. colour books and books in landscape format.
+If you read the small print, or ask the right questions, you’ll find out that the formats they produce through this automated process will work on most but not all Readers, and certain types of content may not work at all, e.g. books requiring a fixed spread format.

 Never forget that you are the publisher and that you must take responsibility for what ultimately displays – or doesn’t display – on the target Reader.